peppelinux/videodrone/README.md

 You should know, that:
 - WebRTC needs a huge load, on a intel i7 you would start from 5 to 8 drones
-- hundreds of drones should be handled in a distribuited environment
+- hundreds of drones should be started in a fully distribuited environment

 Setup
 -----